justin-j/awesome-mac-apps/README.md

 ## Creative and Ideas

+- [Camtasia](http://www.techsmith.com/camtasia.html) - is a screen recorder with some light duty video editing tools.
 - [Mindnode](http://mindnode.com/) - is a great way to visualize ideas and brainstorm.
 A good way to connect the dots.

 ## Utilities